 1 What Are Organic Keywords?

 An organic keyword is used in search engine optimization to attract free visitors.
-These keywords are free to target, whereas paid keywords pay money to rank for in the search engines.
+These keywords are free to target, whereas paid keywords pay money to rank in the search engines.

 Organic Keywords will give you the biggest bang for your buck.
 For example, your business doesn’t have to find funds in your budget to provide your team with a monthly ad spend.
 All you need with organic search is time.
 This time commitment might include everything from learning SEO basics to developing a strategy to writing optimized content.